Wednesday, November 18, 2015

 "It suggests that the idea of talent, when it comes to senior management roles, may unthinkingly be defined in ways which disadvantage or exclude women."

 Well no, it suggests nothing of the kind.
 It in fact suggests that they value a skill you say women are better at.
-Whether it also suggests they don't know how to recognise that skill is a different matter.
+Whether it also suggests they don't know how to recognize that skill is a different matter.

 "There is no need to imagine some active misogynist conspiracy is afoot to keep women out of power. "